nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. System copy current storage to the new location.

-4. System update all future command to reference the new location.
+4. System deletes old file at old storage location.

 5. System displays successful message.

 6. Use case ends.

 ##### Extensions

+1a.
+User entered an invalid command.

+* 1a1.
+System display unsuccessful message.

+* 1a2.
+Use case ends.

 2a.
 Invalid storage location.